-Active learning involves activities where students are more involved with their learning instead of passive listening to lectures and taking notes.
-Class time is planned in sections that get students the opportunity to engage in meaningful activities and think about the purpose of those activities.
+Active learning involves activities where students are more involved with their learning rather than passively listening to lectures and taking notes.
+Class time is planned in segments that give students the opportunity to engage in meaningful activities and think about the purpose of those activities.
 Using active learning strategies in your course can help your students achieve better learning outcomes.

 Video Recordings on Active Learning